 MANDATORY IN PUBLIC SPACES STATEWIDE

-As of June 18, Californians must wear face coverings in common and public indoor spaces and outdoors when distancing is not possible.
-Learn more about the guidance and limited exceptions here.
+Californians must wear face coverings when they are outside of the home unless an exemption applies.
+All persons not exempted from this order must have a face covering with them at all times and must put it on if they are within 6 feet of others who are not in their household.
+Learn more about the State Guidance and limited exceptions here.
 Cloth face coverings or masks help reduce the spread of coronavirus especially when combined with physical distancing and frequent hand washing.

 This order mandates that face coverings be worn state-wide in the circumstances and with the exceptions outlined below.
 It does not substitute for existing guidance about social distancing and hand-washing.

-Effective July 23, 2020 the Santa Barbara County Health Officer issued Health Officer Order No. 2020-10.1 requiring individuals in the County of Santa Barbara to wear face coverings when in high-risk situations that may contribute to the spread of COVID-19.
+Effective November 25, 2020 the Santa Barbara County Health Officer issued an update to the face coverings order, Health Officer Order No. 2020-10.5 which requires individuals in the County of Santa Barbara to wear face coverings when in situations that may contribute to the spread of COVID-19.